mathbookpeace/go-go-my-cursor/README.md

 ```
 cmd: go-go-my-cursor.gotoleft

-Search from current cursor position - 1 to the begining of the file,
+Search from current cursor position - 1 to the beginning of the file,
 and go to the first matched word.

 For example,